 Mrs. White has 2 accounts.
 As of the date of the Reverse/Forward Split, she holds 22 Class A shares in one account and 3 Class B shares in the other.
 All of her shares are registered in her name only.

-Mrs. White will receive cash payments equal to the trading value of her Class B shares instead of receiving fractional shares (3/20 share).
-Assuming a hypothetical trading value of Class B shares at \$30 per share, Mrs. White would receive a check totaling \$90 (3 \times \$30 = \$90).
-Mrs. White will continue to hold all 22 Class A shares.
+Mrs. White will receive cash payments equal to the cash-out price of her Class B shares instead of receiving fractional shares (3/20 share).
+Assuming a hypothetical cashout price of Class B shares of \$30 per share, Mrs. White would receive a check totaling \$90 (3 x \$30 = \$90).
+Mrs. White will continue to hold all 22 Class A shares

 Note: If Mrs. White wants to continue her investment in Raytheon Class B shares, she can buy at least 17 more shares of Raytheon Class B stock and hold it in the same account as her existing Class B shares.
-Mrs. White would have to act far enough in advance of the Reverse/Forward Split so that the purchase is complete by the close of business on the date of the split.
+Mrs. White would have to act far enough in advance of the Reverse/Forward Split so that the purchase is complete by the close of business on the day the Reverse/Forward Split is to be effected, expected to be May 14, 2001.